In this post, we talk about the Alberta CAEC test, the qualification requirements, who the test is for, what’s on the test, and more.

 Final Notes

-• The CAEC is accepted just like a high school diploma.
+- The CAEC is accepted as equivalent to a high school diploma.

 Ready to start preparing?
 Join us!